bridgecrew-perf7/bootcamp2020c53/step01_hello_lambda/README.md

 https://xxxxxx.execute-api.us-east-2.amazonaws.com/prod/
 ```

-## steps to test the lambda function locally
+## Steps to test the lambda function locally

 Note: Note SAM should be installed and Docker running